shopware5/devdocs/source/designers-guide/google-pagespeed-best-practise/index.md

 ### Responsive images

-Now that there are more thumbnails to choose from, the browser needs to know, how big the image will be displayed.
+Now that there are more thumbnails to choose from, the browser needs to know, how big the image that will be displayed is.

 **Recommendation for the best score**